tlab-wide/V2X_E2E_Simulator/docs/GettingStarted/SetupUnityProject/index.md

 ### ROS 2

-AWSIM comes with a *standalone* flavor of [`Ros2ForUnity`](../../Components/ROS2/ROS2ForUnity/index.md).
-This means that, to avoid internal conflicts between different ROS 2 versions, you shouldn't run the Editor or AWSIM binary with ROS 2 sourced.
+E2E_V2E Simulator comes with a *standalone* flavor of [`Ros2ForUnity`](../../Components/ROS2/ROS2ForUnity/index.md).
+This means that, to avoid internal conflicts between different ROS 2 versions, you shouldn't run the Editor or E2E_V2E Simulator binary with ROS 2 sourced.

 !!! warning

-    Do not run the AWSIM, Unity Hub, or the Editor with ROS 2 sourced.
+    Do not run the E2E_V2E Simulator, Unity Hub, or the Editor with ROS 2 sourced.